aaronnech/JSNumberRecognition/README.md

 JSNumberRecognition
 ===================

-Number recognition perception learning in JavaScript using NodeJS.
+Number recognition perceptron learning in JavaScript using NodeJS.

 To train run
     node train.js